jordymeow/ai-engine/readme.txt

 === AI Engine: ChatGPT Chatbot, Content Generator, GPT 3 & 4, Ultra-Customizable ===
 Contributors: TigrouMeow
-Tags: chatgpt, gpt, gpt-3, openai, ai, chatbot, content generator, finetuning, image generator Donate link: https://meowapps.com/donation/
+Tags: chatgpt, gpt, gpt-3, openai, ai, chatbot, content generator, finetuning, copilot Donate link: https://meowapps.com/donation/
 Requires at least: 5.0
 Tested up to: 6.2
 Requires PHP: 7.3
-Stable tag: 1.4.8
+Stable tag: 1.4.9
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-GPT for WordPress.
-ChatGPT chatbot, image & content generator, finetune/train models, etc. Ultra customizable, extensible, sleek UI.
+GPT for WordPress!
+Chatbot (ChatGPT), content and images generator, copilot, model training and much more!
+Highly customizable, sleek UI.
 You will love it!

 == Description ==
-Create a chatbot like ChatGPT (or any other), generate content, images, let you organize everything in templates, quickly suggest titles and excerpts, track your OpenAI usage stats, and much more!
-Then explore the AI Playground to try out a variety of AI tools like translation, correction, SEO, suggestion, WooCommerce product fields, etc. There is also an internal API so other plugins can tap into its capabilities.
-We'll be adding even more AI tools and features to the AI Engine based on your feedback!
+Create your own chatbot like ChatGPT, generate content or images, coordinate AI-related work using templates, enjoy swift title and excerpt recommendations, play with AI Copilot in the editor for faster work, track OpenAI usage, and more!
+The AI Playground offers a range of AI tools, including translation, correction, SEO, suggestions, WooCommerce product fields, and others.
+There is also an internal API so other plugins can tap into its capabilities.
+We'll be adding even more AI tools and features to the AI Engine based on your feedback.

 Official website: [AI Engine](https://meowapps.com/ai-engine/).